joelclermont/kendo-docs/getting-started/mobile/performance.md

 publish: true
 ---

-# Kendo UI Mobile Perfomance tips and tricks
+# Kendo UI Mobile Perfomance Tips and Tricks

 ## Disable HW acceleration in Android 4

 In Android 4.x Google introduced OpenGL hardware acceleration in the native browser rendering routines.
-This move however, while helping with native scrolling fluidity and faster page rendering, actually detached the rendering from the browser.
-This resulted in a number of perfomance issues which mainly manifest themselves as hardware accelerated
+While this improves the native scrolling fluidity and page rendering times, it detaches the rendering from the browser.
+This results in a number of perfomance issues which mainly manifest themselves as hardware accelerated
-CSS3 transitions happening much later than invoked and even finishing later than the corresponding transition end event is fired.
+CSS3 transitions happening much later than invoked and even finishing later than when the corresponding transition end event is fired.
 Unfortunately this is unavoidable in the native browser, but in an application (e.g. in PhoneGap) the OpenGL hardware acceleration can be switched off, resulting in much faster reacting transitions, while a little choppy.
 To do this, open your AndroidManifest.xml and update your application activity to disable the hardware acceleration: